juanisimus/juanisimus/readme.md

     * Plus I have learn HTML, CSS, and some extra things so I could me able to intepret the structure of a website. -->

-* I also tried to increase my knowledge usin books, documentations, tutorials and even Twitter where you can find sources of information.
+* I also tried to increase my knowledge using books, documentation, tutorials and even Twitter where you can find sources of information.

 * In the middle future I would like to become a Data Scientist, but I'm still need to dominate some technologies.